[ Swiss Flag ]

 Some cities know a thing called "Abend-Verkauf" - "evening shopping" literally translated.
 Shops are open until 21:00 (9 PM) on one evening per week - in Zürich, this happens on Thursday.

-Now, there are a lot of exceptions to these basic rules, such as: Again, generally speaking, the opening hours are handled more and more liberally.
+Now, there are a lot of exceptions to these basic rules, such as:

 And finally, we shall not forget the fast growing number of CyberStores on the Internet, which are open 24 hours a day, 7 days a week !

-To table of contents
+To table of contents To table of contents

-Q: I have a question regarding Swiss names.
+Q9: I have a question regarding Swiss names.
 I have heard that there was a Swiss tradition ca. 1900, that a man would add his wife's family name to his last name when he married her.
 For example, if a man named Karl Schwartz married a woman named Petra Jung, the man would use the name Karl Schwartz-Jung.
 Is this true ?

 Is the opposite possible, that the woman might use the name Petra Schwartz-Jung, while the man remained simply Karl Schwartz ?

-A: I'm not sure since when this naming convention became a tradition, but it is true that a couple can add the name of the wife to the husband's name.
+A9: I'm not sure since when this naming convention became a tradition, but it is true that a couple can add the name of the wife to the husband's name.
 As of January 1, 2000, the law has been changed and a couple has now even more options:

 1. Use either just the man's or the women's last name as the family name.